nano1111111/Solidify-1.5/README.md

 ## Strap
-You can use 50mm elastic fabric band for the straps, I suggest you use buckles for the hip and chest tracker but this comes down to personal preference.
+You can use 50mm or 38mm elastic fabric band for the straps, I suggest you use buckles for the hip and chest tracker but this comes down to personal preference or ultimatly what strap you buy.